brycewray/eleventy_solo/src/posts/2020/01/streamers-party.md

 I, for one, am thrilled that we've done it at last.
 Indeed: had it been totally up to me, we'd have done it years ago.

 Thing is, we married nerds can't make such changes until everyone in-house is willing to accept such an adjustment.
-You younger folks, probably only vaguely remembering the pre-Web era, have no idea how hard it can be to move that boulder up the hill, particularly if one's Significant Other is already somewhat of a technophobe.
+You younger folks, probably only vaguely remembering the pre-web era, have no idea how hard it can be to move that boulder up the hill, particularly if one's Significant Other is already somewhat of a technophobe.

 In our case, the successful job of persuasion that, yes, it's time for us to make the big jump and I "[think you're gonna love it](https://www.inc.com/jason-aten/5-reasons-apples-product-announcements-are-so-much-better-than-everyone-else.html)," had to wait until *both* of two things had happened: